FAQ and Known Errors

 If this happens, the DNS redirect (vanity URL) I use to make the install command shorter and easier to type may have broken.

 Explanation: The installation command line uses an application called curl to download the target URL.
-The pipe operator (|) redirects that to whatever follows, in this case, sudo (run as root) and bash (the command interpreter) to make the bash script run as soon as it downloads.
-If the redirect breaks somehow, a regular HTML page will be sent instead of the bash script.
-Bash doesn’t know what to do with HTML (the < in the first position of the first line), so it simply refuses to do anything.
+The pipe operator (|) redirects that to whatever follows, in this case sudo and bash, so the script runs as soon as it downloads.
+If the redirect breaks, a normal HTML page may be returned instead of the shell script.
+Bash does not interpret HTML, so it stops immediately when it sees the leading <.

-curl -L https://raw.githubusercontent.com/lbussy/WsprryPi/main/scripts/install.sh | sudo bash
+curl -L https://raw.githubusercontent.com/WsprryPi/WsprryPi/main/scripts/install.sh | sudo bash

 WSPR-15 Support